froger-me/wp-packages-update-server/README.md

 ### Provide updates with WP Packages Update Server - packages requirements

-To link your packages to WP Packages Update Server, and maybe to prevent webmasters from getting updates of your plugins and themes unless they have a license, your plugins and themes need to include some extra code.
+To link your packages to WP Packages Update Server, and optionally to prevent webmasters from getting updates of your plugins and themes without a license, your plugins and themes need to include some extra code.
 It is a simple matter of adding a few lines in the main plugin file (for plugins) or in the `functions.php` file (for themes), and provide the necessary libraries in a lib directory at the root of the package.

 See `wp-content/plugins/wp-packages-update-server/integration-examples/dummy-plugin` for an example of plugin, and  `wp-content/plugins/wp-packages-update-server/integration-examples/dummy-theme` for an example of theme.
 They are fully functionnal and can be used to test all the features of the server with a test client installation of WordPress.